esa101/NetworkingPlus/README.md

 # NetworkingPlus
 Nano/Tetra networking module with more option for client AP creation.

-Just replace the files with those on the /pineapple/modules/Networking
+Installation: Just place the files in /pineapple/modules/NetworkingPlus

 Do a refresh of pineapple gui management console.
 Enable -> Allow Associations